 If you need Nikon lens repairs, let us lend a hand!
 Our team specialises in Nikon lenses, also known as Nikkor lenses, and whether your issue is with a Nikon F mount lens or a Nikon Z mount lens, we’ve got technicians ready to diagnose the problem and get you up and running again.

 Nikon has been part of the Fixation story from its very beginning.
 When Mike Allen founded Fixation in 1988, he was coming from a background as a Nikon service manager, and helping professional photographers fix their Nikon gear has been in our DNA ever since.
 We maintain an extensive library of spare parts for Nikon cameras and lenses.
-We are authorised by Nikon as a repair centre for cameras, lenses, speedlights and scanners.
+We are authorised by Nikon as a repair centre for cameras, lenses and speedlight flash heads.

 Everyone’s equipment needs a tune-up now and again, and Nikon lenses are no different.
 Issues with focusing and issues with zoom action are common problems, as is the general wear and tear on parts.
 So if your Nikon lens has developed a fault, get it to us pronto and we’ll fix it!